Updated June 9, 2023

-So, no matter how much you try, whatever you try, most people end up using the Google App engine or the Amazon EC2.
+So, no matter how much you try, whatever you try, most people end up using the Google App Engine or the Amazon EC2.
 As for me, I would prefer the Amazon EC2, but that’s just a personal consideration.
-So, now we know what’s what let’s consider the differences between the two:
+So, now let’s consider the differences between the two:

 Google App Engine

-It’s been the time since Google App Engine has been released.
+It’s been a time since Google App Engine came out.
 It is more focused on testing than developing high-end cloud servers and applications.
-Google and Amazon offer similar stuff, but the pros of GAE is that Google package offers everything in one bundle, unlike Amazon where you have to pay separately for storage or ECC for cloud hosting.
+Google and Amazon offer similar stuff, but the pros of GAE are that the Google package offers everything in one bundle, unlike Amazon, where you have to pay separately for storage or ECC for cloud hosting.

 In GAE, developers are limited to Python, though Google has future plans to add multiple cloud programming languages.
-Google’s BigTable is extremely fast which enables an equally distributed MultiD map, then just simple traditional rows and columns.
-Syntaxes in GAE are somewhat similar to that of SQL, so it must be easy for SQL developers to migrate to GAE.
+Google’s BigTable is extremely fast, enabling an equally distributed MultiD map rather than simply traditional rows and columns.
+Syntaxes in GAE are somewhat similar to SQL, so it must be easy for SQL developers to migrate to GAE.

 Amazon ECC asks companies to lease their computers to run their own customized apps.
-Virtual machines are rented out here on the internet.
-These virtual machines can be started and stopped as required.
-It supports Xen virtualization which means it has sizes ranging from 2 GB to 8 GB of memory and up to 900 GB of storage.
+Virtual machines are rented out here on the Internet and can be started and stopped as required.
+It supports Xen virtualization, which means it has sizes ranging from 2 GB to 8 GB of memory and up to 900 GB of storage.
 This thing might change in the future.
 You can, however, keep yourself up-to-date from the Amazon main web services website.
-It contains updated links, cloud programming tutorials, and white pages as well.
+It also contains updated links, cloud programming tutorials, and white pages.

 First image source: pixabay.com